Low-Stress Built-Up Handles: 2 Ways

 Built Up Assistive Handles

 This content is not intended as a substitute for medical advice, diagnosis, or treatment.
 Always seek the advice of your physician, therapist, or other medical professional regarding a medical condition or treatment.
-See full disclosure here

 What Are Built-Up Handles?

 Built-up handles provide users a wide gripping surface on feeding, writing, and other daily utensils.
 This type of adaptive equipment can be attached to a variety of everyday objects such as eating and writing utensils, toothbrushes, hair brushes, even crochet hooks and knitting needles.
 Built-up handles help make everyday tasks easier and more comfortable.
+Find out how to make your own built up handles using either foam tubing or a wash cloth and rubber bands following the tutorials below.

 DIY built-up handles